-Dehydration can be serious.
+This condition can be serious.
 Your baby's body needs fluids to make enough blood.
 Without a good supply of blood, vital organs such as the heart and brain can't work as well as they should.

 Follow-up care is a key part of your child's treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse call line if your child is having problems.
 It's also a good idea to know your child's test results and keep a list of the medicines your child takes.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter G853 in the search box to learn more about "Learning About Dehydration in Newborns."
+Enter G853 in the search box to learn more about "Learning About Dehydration in Newborns".

 Current as of: March 28, 2018

 Adam Husney, MD - Family Medicine

 & Kathleen Romito, MD - Family Medicine & John Pope, MD, MPH - Pediatrics & Jennifer Merchant, MD - Neonatal-Perinatal Medicine

-©2006-2016 Healthwise, Incorporated.
+©2006-2018 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.